Particular/docs.particular.net/transports/upgrades/sqlserver-31to4.md

 ## Multi-instance mode

-The multi-instance mode
+The multi-instance mode has been deprecated in Version 4.
+So the following is no longer supported:

 snippet: 31to4-legacy-multi-instance

-has been deprecated in Version 4.
 NServiceBus topologies with queues distributed between multiple catalogs and SQL Server instances can be migrated using a combination of [Transport Bridge](/nservicebus/bridge/) and multi-catalog [addressing](/transports/sql/addressing.md).

 ### Multi-catalog

-The multi-instance configuration above can be replaced with following multi-catalog addressing configuration, provided that all the databases are hosted on a single SQL Server instance:
+The multi-instance configuration above can be replaced with a multi-catalog addressing configuration, provided that all the databases are hosted on a single SQL Server instance:

 snippet: 31to4-multi-catalog